SthephanShinkufag/atomboard/README.md

 ------------

  1. Obtain the latest release.
-    - If you installed via Git, run `git pull` in TinyIB's directory.
+    - If you installed via Git, run `git pull` in atomboard's directory.
-    - Otherwise, [download](https://github.com/SthephanShinkufag/TinyIB/archive/master.zip) and extract a zipped archive.
+    - Otherwise, [download](https://github.com/SthephanShinkufag/atomboard/archive/master.zip) and extract a zipped archive.
  2. Note which files were modified.
     - If `settings.default.php` was updated, migrate the changes to `settings.php`
       - Take care to not change the value of `TINYIB_TRIPSEED`, as it would result in different secure tripcodes.
     - If other files were updated, and you have made changes yourself:
-      - Visit [GitHub](https://github.com/SthephanShinkufag/TinyIB) and review the changes made in the update.
+      - Visit [GitHub](https://github.com/SthephanShinkufag/atomboard) and review the changes made in the update.
       - Ensure the update does not interfere with your changes.

 **Database structure was last modified on *04th Sep 2019*.**